minthemiddle/martinbetzeu/source/_posts/laravel-rss-to-follow.md

 slug: laravel-rss-to-follow
 ---

-## TL;DR

-There are many people sharing tips and tutorials on Laravel that you can follow via RSS – also quite a few who deserve more attention!

-## List of people and sites to follow

 There are many high quality blogs on Laravel and related topics, such as Tailwind, Livewire, AlpineJS and VueJS.
 There are some well-known bloggers, such as Freek and Matt Stauffer, but also some lesser-known yet excellent ones.

 Here are the direct links to the RSS feeds, the list is sorted alphabetically: